gianluigilopardo/Statistical-Models/README.md

-# statistical-models
+# Statistical models
-A series of statistical models applied to different case studies
+A series of statistical models applied to different case studies made with R.